aamirafridi/jQuery.Marquee/README.md

 Update (20 Dec 2013):
 --------------------
+Now the plugin will detect if browser supports CSS3 animations than it will animate the element using CSS3 which will perform much better than animating using jQuery.

+The ```pauseOnHover``` also works using CSS3.
+The plugin just prepares the setup and required CSS3 animation CSS.

+Due to some reasons if you want plugin to animate always using jQuery than you need to set ```allowCss3Support``` option to ```false```.
+Also an extra option ```css3easing``` is added.

-Now with CSS3 Support for best performance :) For details please check the demos  http://jquery.aamirafridi.com/jquerymarquee/.
+For details please check the demos  http://jquery.aamirafridi.com/jquerymarquee/

 **Update (27 Nov 2013):**
 Easing option added.
 Requires jQuery easing plugin.